E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/QQ-Interface/qq-interface.rst

 .. _CCPFORGE: https://ccpforge.cse.rl.ac.uk/gf/project/quantics/

-Within the Quantics program, explicit code for the Chebyshev routine is located through ~/quantics/source/lib/ode/cheblib.f90
+Within the Quantics program, explicit code for the QQ-Interface routine is located in the file ~/quantics/source/opfuncs/funcqchemmod.f90